awsdocs/aws-organizations-docs/doc_source/orgs_integrate_services.md

 + The principal name of the trusted service that you can specify in policies to grant the trusted access to the accounts in your organization
 + If applicable, the name of the IAM service\-linked role created in all accounts when you enable trusted access

+### AWS Artifact<a name="services-that-can-integrate-art"></a>

+AWS Artifact is a service that allows you to download AWS security compliance reports such as ISO and PCI reports\.
+Using AWS Artifact, a user in a master account can automatically accept agreements on behalf of all member accounts in an organization, even as new reports and accounts are added\.
+Member account users can view and download agreements\.
+For more information about AWS Artifact, see the [AWS Artifact User Guide](http://docs.aws.amazon.com/artifact/latest/ug/)\.

+The following list provides information that is useful to know when you want to integrate AWS Artifact and Organizations:
++ **To enable trusted access with Organizations:** You must sign in with your AWS Organizations master account to configure an account within the organization as the AWS Artifact administrator account\.
+For information, see [Step 1: Create an Admin Group and Add an IAM User](http://docs.aws.amazon.com/artifact/latest/ug/getting-started.html#create-an-admin) in the *AWS Artifact User Guide*\.
++ **To disable trusted access with Organizations:** AWS Artifact requires trusted access with AWS Organizations to work with organization agreements\.
+If you disable trusted access using Organizations while you are using AWS Artifact for organization agreements, it stops functioning because it cannot access the organization\.
+Any organization agreements that you accept in AWS Artifact remain, but can't be accessed by AWS Artifact\.
+The AWS Artifact role that AWS Artifact creates remains\.
+If you then re\-enable trusted access, AWS Artifact continues to operate as before, without the need for you to reconfigure the service\.

+  A standalone account that is removed from an organization no longer has access to any organization agreements\.
++ **Service principal name for AWS Artifact:** `aws-artifact-account-sync.amazonaws.com`
++ **Role name created to synchronize with AWS Artifact:** `AWSArtifactAccountSync`

 ### AWS Config<a name="services-that-can-integrate-config"></a>

-Multi\-account multi\-region data aggregation in AWS Config allows you to aggregate AWS Config data from multiple accounts and regions into a single account\.
-Multi\-account multi\-region data aggregation is useful for central IT administrators to monitor compliance for multiple AWS accounts in the enterprise\.
+Multi\-account, multi\-region data aggregation in AWS Config allows you to aggregate AWS Config data from multiple accounts and regions into a single account\.
+Multi\-account, multi\-region data aggregation is useful for central IT administrators to monitor compliance for multiple AWS accounts in the enterprise\.
 An aggregator is a new resource type in AWS Config that collects AWS Config data from multiple source accounts and regions\.
 Create an aggregator in the region where you want to see the aggregated AWS Config data\.
 While creating an aggregator, you can choose to add either individual account IDs or your organization\.
 For more information about AWS Config, see the [AWS Config Developer Guide](http://docs.aws.amazon.com/config/latest/developerguide/)\.

 The following list provides information that is useful to know when you want to integrate AWS Config and AWS Organizations:
 + **To enable trusted access with AWS Organizations:** To enable trusted access to AWS Organizations from AWS Config, you create a multi\-account aggregator and add the organization\.
 For information on how to configure a multi\-account aggregator, see [Setting Up an Aggregator Using the Console](http://docs.aws.amazon.com/config/latest/developerguide/setup-aggregator-console.html) in the *AWS Config Developer Guide*\.